Customise Consent Preferences

 Finds Missing Functions

-Helps in identifying missing or incomplete features.
+Helps in identifying missing or incomplete features during sprint events.

 Promotes Diverse Testing